adcamagu/cSAR_BES-SIM2/README.md

 commercially, as long as you give appropriate credit, provide a link to the license, and indicate if changes were made.

 All project data is hosted at iDiv and it is mirrored through NextCloud.
-NOTE: Continuous password update are needed when working teams are no longer part of BES-SIM 2 (email from Christopher Zimmerman via it-support@idiv.de{.email} on the 23.01.2026 to Andres Mármol).
+NOTE: Continuous password update are needed when working teams are no longer part of BES-SIM 2 (email from Christopher Zimmerman via it-support@idiv.deon the 23.01.2026 to Andres Mármol).

 ## Repository structure